tindyc/crypto_course/README.md

 * To become a platform where developers and investors can learn about cryptocurrency.
 * To share blog posts that are SEO friendly which would lead to more organic traffic to the  site and increase revenue.
 * To allow users to leave comments on blog posts to share their opinions.
-* To create a stock of products to be sold online and keep track of the sales as an admin.
 * To be able to create/update/delete products and their details as an admin
 * To enable users to create an account for future purchases with saved records.